 However, as time goes on, these differences become impossible to ignore.
 “Difference” becomes more pronounced at this stage.
 Differentiation is the normal stage, a ‘tug’ of personalities, and clear discussions are needed.
 It assumes that two realities exist, not just one.

-Whether they fight about these differences or try to peacefully co-exist, one or both partners can’t help but notice they are no longer “inseparable.”
-In childhood, this is when the infant realizes that the Mother is a separate creature with her own wants and needs.
+Whether they fight about these differences or try to co-exist peacefully, one or both partners can’t help but notice they are no longer “inseparable.”
+In childhood, the infant realizes that the Mother is a separate creature with her own wants and needs.
 The Mother is no longer an extension of the child, magically knowing what the child wants and instantly providing it.

 In normal couples’ development, each partner learns this same lesson: “We’re separate human beings with different wants and needs.”
 More importantly, in this stage, couples learn that expressing themselves clearly and openly isn’t “dangerous” to the love they share.
-They can be different, but not be “bad” because of those differences.
-If they both get to this stage at roughly the same time (which isn’t the norm), it is a time of frank discussions that help each clarify their values.
+They can be different but not be “bad” because of those differences.
+If they both reach this stage roughly the same time (which isn’t the norm), it is a time of frank discussions that help each clarify their values.

 However, intimate sharing of those differences can also bond them closer.
-It is the normal tug of personalities wanting different things.
+It is the standard tug of personalities wanting different things.
 When they maneuver this developmental challenge successfully, they learn a way of fighting without escalating or manipulating the other.
-And they don’t “give up” what they want and need, either, feeling “hopeless” that they’ll never get their needs met.
+And they don’t “give up” what they want and need, either, feeling “hopeless” that they’ll never meet their needs.

 They learn to listen without taking their partner’s feelings as “accusations” and becoming “defensive.”
 They learn to speak about their own experience without projecting their hurts or feelings onto their spouse.
 They don’t blame or accuse.
 They talk about how the events impacted them personally.

-Their sentences start with “I feel…” or “I think…” They are going through the important phase of defining these thoughts and feelings in front of their intimate witness.
+Their sentences start with “I feel…” or “I think…” They are going through the critical phase of defining these thoughts and feelings in front of their intimate witness.
 The more they talk, the more they become clearer about what these issues really mean to them and why they are invested emotionally in them.
 With the help of an understanding listener, they learn more about themselves: their goals, values, hopes, and dreams.
-They learn more about themselves through sharing as a result of the differences that arise between them.
+They learn more about themselves through sharing due to the differences that arise between them.
 This is the role of the “Initiator” in the Developmental Model.

 Ideally, the listener (Bader called them the “Inquirer”) learns to become more open, curious, and less defensive.
 Even if their partner is angry at them, they learn to remain calm internally.